LoSt-SoFtware/LoSt-SoFtware/README.md

 ### Welcome To My Github 懶
 ### In My Github You Can See a lot Of Repostitories
-### My All Repostitories Is For Cracking - Hacking - Encrypt And Decrypt - Tools For Learning
+### My All Repositories Is For Cracking - Hacking - Encrypt And Decrypt - Tools For Learning
 ### Language - Python
 ### Im Black Hat
 ### Welcome To My Github